Pentaguin/AZ204notes/LearningPath/DevelopSolutionsThatUseAzureCosmosDB/WorkWithAzureCosmosDB.md

 - pretriggers cannot have any input parameters.

 # Change feed
-- The Change Feed in Azure Cosmos DB records container changes in order and outputs them for parallel, asynchronous processing.(basically: exposes events to outside world. you can use these)
+- Azure Cosmos DB service that `monitors changes` in all containers and `distributed events` triggered by those changes to multiple consumers.

 - The Azure Cosmos DB change feed supports two models:
   - `Push Model`: The change feed processor handles state tracking and pushes changes to the client for processing.
     - 2 ways to read from a change feed:
       - Azure Functions Azure Cosmos DB triggers
       - Change feed processor library
+    - example: Someone delivers new messages to your mailbox without you needing to check
-  - `Pull Model`: The client pulls changes, manages state, load balancing, and error handling.
+  - `Pull Model`(polling): The client pulls changes, manages state, load balancing, and error handling.
+    - example: manually checking your mailbox every few hours for new messages

 - `Change feed processor`: simplifies the process of read change feed and distributing process
 - 4 change feed processor components:
   - `Monitored Container`: Source of data; inserts and updates appear in the change feed.
-  - `Lease Container`: Stores state and coordinates processing across workers.
+  - `Lease Container`: Stores state and coordinates processing the change feed across multiple workers.
   - `Compute Instance`: Hosts the processor, e.g., a VM, Kubernetes pod, or App Service.
   - `Delegate`: Defines the logic for handling each batch of changes.